How to build an AWS configuration management database

 Step 5: Tag your configuration items

-• Establish a tagging strategy: Create consistent tagging policies across your AWS environment.
-Tags can include cost centers, security needs, as well as workload types.
+Build a consistent tagging strategy across your AWS environment.
+Tags should cover cost centers, security classification, environment (prod/staging/dev), workload type, and ownership.

-Step 6: Evaluate your design with best practices
+Step 6: Evaluate your design against best practices

-• Utilize AWS Well-Architected Framework principles to evaluate your AWS CMDB design for operational excellence, security, and cost optimization.
+Use AWS Well-Architected Framework principles to review your AWS configuration management database design for operational excellence, security, reliability, and cost efficiency.

 Automated AWS CI updates amid constant change